Which seafood products can your dog eat? [We review 6 options!] | Waldo's Friends

 Oyster

-Dogs can only eat oysters that are shucked and cooked without seasonings.
+Dogs can only eat shucked, unflavoured, and cooked oysters.
 Oyster dishes prepared with butter, lemon, garlic, and wine should be avoided as these ingredients are toxic for dogs.

 Shrimp

-Low-calorie shrimp can be shared with your dog as it contains protein, selenium, and vitamin B12.
+Dogs can enjoy eating low-calorie shrimp as it contains protein, selenium, and vitamin B12.
 Just remember to cook it plainly, and discard the head, shell, and tail before serving.
 Also, choose trusted suppliers when buying shrimp.
 Farm-raised shrimp may contain harmful chemicals such as antibiotics, disinfectants, and pesticides.

 What should you remember when giving seafood to dogs?